chanzlee/TapRoom-React/README.md

 - Should Keg be component or just a object from the database?

+- Which dependencies needs to be injected to use font-awesome?

 2. Difference between Angular and React

 - Routing is descriptive at the entry point, just router-outlet vs. Switching through routes with redirecting options.

 - Area handled by one component in Angular can be account for several components in React.

+- Since React uses jsx files, there should be specific configuration about babel compiling, and set up accordingly in order to use ES6 syntax.

 ## Support and contact details